floofydugong/Metis-Projects/Project_Kojak/README.md

 **Project:** Kojak

-**Description:** Performed Naives Bayes Classification on  Adult ads from Backpage.com to determine potential human trafficking victims.
-Built a D3 interactive map to visualize patterns.
+**Description:** Classified ads from Backpage.com using Naive Bayes to determine potential human trafficking victims.
+Built a flask app to display truthfulness/deceitfulness of ads.

-# Problem Statement

-TBD